Waigo01/math_repl/README.md

         A vector: [<1>, <2>, ..., <n>]
         A matrix: [[<1:1>, <1:2>, ..., <1:n>], [<2:1>, <2:2>, ..., <2:n>], ..., [<n:1>, <n:2>, ..., <n:n>]]
         A Variable: Any previously defined variable.
-        You can also use all common operations between all different types (It will tell you, when it can't calculate something).
+        You can also use all common operations (see ) between all different types (It will tell you, when it can't calculate something).
     Additional commands:
         clear: Clears the screen/chat, the history for LaTeX export and all vars except pi and e.
         clearvars: Clears all vars except pi and e.